fusioncharts/dev_centre_docs/getting-started/blazor/change-chart-type-using-blazor.md

 </div>
 ```

-Finally, use the chart Instance API `chartType` to change the chart type after render, as follows:
+Finally, use the chart Instance API `chartType` to change the chart type after rendering, as follows:
 ```javascript
  methods:{
         // uses the chartInstance API 'chartType' to change the chart type after render